-The first recommendations were considered at the meeting which took place in November 2017 since then the CIL for Bath Panel has recomended a total of twenty-five projects.
-We have developed a dashboard map which shows the locations, the details and the stages that succesful applications have reached - click here to view the dashboard The next round of applications will be considered by the panel in June 2019.
+The first recommendations were considered at the meeting which took place in November 2017 since then the CIL for Bath Panel has recommended a total of twenty-three projects.
+A dashboard map has been developed which shows the locations, details and the stages that successful applications have reached - click here to view the dashboard The next round of applications will be considered by the panel in June 2019.

 CIL for Bath Application Forms are available on this website alongside the criteria notes for the application process.
 Completed forms need to be returned to Mark Hayward, Community Engagement, First Floor The Guildall, Bath BA1 5AW or e-mailed to email@example.com

-Where a project requires resources or support from Bath and North East Somerset Council Service Areas for delivery of the project, advice must be sought and agreed with the relevant officers to schedule an effective delivery date.
+Where a project requires resources or support from Bath and North East Somerset Council Service Areas, advice must be sought and agreed with the relevant officers to schedule an effective delivery date.

 What projects in Bath have recieved neighbourhood CIL funding?